solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

 5. Address the need to have auditing and monitoring across a wide range of device operating systems and processor architectures (Linux, x86, x64, etc).

-6. Automate the security agent provisioning rather than having to physically or remotly "touch" all the devices.
+6. Automate the security agent provisioning rather than having to physically or remotely "touch" all the devices.

 7. Ensure only the most secure protocols are implemented and used during any transmissions